jkascend/eslint-plugin-string-literal/docs/rules/jsx-attributes.md

 # Identifies provided JSX attributes. (jsx-attributes)

-Provided with a set of target JSX attributes, this rule will identify them all.
+Provided with a set of target JSX attributes, this rule will identify all the attributes with a string literal as their value..

 ## Rule Details